-Readers are sought for the 11th annual International Poetry Reading at the University of Wisconsin-Eau Claire, to be held from 7-9 p.m.
-May 3 in the Dakota Ballroom of UW-Eau Claire’s Davies Center.
+Readers are sought for the 14th annual International Poetry Reading at the University of Wisconsin-Eau Claire, to be held from 7-9 p.m.
+Tuesday, April 21, in the Dakota Ballroom (Room 340) of Davies Center.

 Participants and attendees at the International Poetry Reading will receive a booklet containing all of the poems in their original language and an English translation.

 Those interested in reading at the event should do the following:

 - Send an email to firstname.lastname@example.org by Friday, March 20, to indicate interest.
 Include “Poetry Reading” in the subject line followed by the language in which you’d like to read (for example, “Poetry Reading-Arabic”).
 A specific poem does not have to be chosen at this time; the email will reserve the sender a spot on the readers list.
 (If a language is already spoken for or all spots on the readers list are full, the sender will be notified in a reply email.)

 - Choose a short poem (40 lines maximum, but preferably shorter) written in your language.
 Send electronic copies of the poem and an English translation in a Microsoft Word file to email@example.com as soon as possible, but by midnight on Sunday, March 29, at the latest.
 Include the poem's author and translator, and give full bibliographic information about the book or website where it is published.